-- A team coach, licensed athletic trainer, or other designated staff member if there is no coach or licensed athletic trainer present, certified in cardiopulmonary resuscitation (CPR) and the use of the AED; or - A State-certified emergency services provider or other certified first responder.
+A team coach, licensed athletic trainer, or other designated staff member if there is no coach or licensed athletic trainer present, certified in cardiopulmonary resuscitation (CPR) and the use of the AED; or test and a monitor to enable a longer

+A State-certified emergency services provider or other certified first responder.

-The American Academy of Pediatrics recommends the AED should be placed in central location that is accessible and ideally no more than a 1 to 11⁄2 minute walk from any location and that a call is made to activate 911 emergency system while the AED is being retrieved.
+The American Academy of Pediatrics recommends the AED should be placed in central location that is accessible and ideally no more than a 1 to $1^{1/2}$ minute walk from any location and that a call is made to activate 911 emergency system while the AED is being retrieved.